CliMA/ClimaOcean.jl/docs/src/vertical_grids.md

 The three grids below have constant 20-meter spacing for the top 120 meters.
 We prescribe to all three a `depth = 750` meters and we apply power-law stretching for depths below 120 meters.
-The bigger the power-law stretching factor is, the further the last face goes beyond the prescribed depth and/or with less total number of cells.
+The bigger the power-law stretching factor is, the further the last interface goes beyond the prescribed depth and/or with less total number of cells.

 ```@example vgrids
 depth = 750